mre/envy/README.md

 ## Limitations

-- Only supports zsh for now.
+- Only zsh supported for now.
 - Only tested on macOS.
 It should also work on Linux and Windows, though.
 - Does not unset variables when you leave a directory.
 - Developing this for myself.
 Thus, this project won't be worked on very actively.